CHEMICAL BONDING Part 5 Metallic Bonding,

-Brown's Science-Chemistry Chemical Bonding GCSE/IGCSE/AS/A2 O Level Revision Notes
+Brown's Science–Chemistry Chemical Bonding GCSE/IGCSE/O Level/AS/A2 Level Revision Notes

-Metallic bonding is described and the properties of metals
+DIAGRAMS of METAL STRUCTURES and their PROPERTIES EXPLAINED – Metallic bonding is described and the properties of

-is used to explain the physical properties of metals
+is used to explain the physical properties of metals.
+The structure of

 suggest you read 1st)